hkejigu/enketo-xpathjs/README.md

 Note that JavaRosa [deviates from the XPath spec in a few ways](https://bitbucket.org/javarosa/javarosa/wiki/XFormDeviations).
 Since these deviations deal with core XPath 1.0 functions, and will eventually be rectified, no workarounds have been introduced in this fork to mimic the deviated behaviour.
 (Enketo includes a workaround for the absolute-paths-within-repeats issue that adjusts an expression before sending it to the XPath evaluator.
 This way it can easily be removed in the future and the Evaluator stays 'pure'.)

+An exception are the ODK deviations for native XPath 1.0 function round() and concat().
+These functions were replaced with custom javarosa versions as they do not break the original functionality of the native functions.

-I strongly recommend for you to take a look at the [**CAVEATS**](https://github.com/andrejpavlovic/xpathjs/blob/master/CAVEATS.md) document to get a better understanding of XPathJS limitations.
+Take a look at the [**CAVEATS**](https://github.com/andrejpavlovic/xpathjs/blob/master/CAVEATS.md) document to get a better understanding of XPathJS limitations.

 Background